Silvano315/Health-Insurance-Prediction/README.md

 ![Global Exp](images_for_ReadMe/feature_importance.png)

-As we can see, there are some interesting information XGBoost gave us from this explainability analysis.
+As you can see, there are some interesting information XGBoost gave us from this explainability analysis.
 Previously Insured is the most important factor in determining whether a customer may want to purchase health insurance in the future.
 This is valuable information to provide to the company, as well as the third position occupied by Policy_Sales_Channel, highlighting the importance of the contact channel with the customer, e.g., agents, mail, telephone, in-person, etc. Surprisingly, the last place is held by the age of the vehicle, which clearly differs from the age of the customer.

 In [ELI5 notebook](ELI5_explainability.ipynb), you can find also some plots about local explanation on single observation.
 This could be useful because it shows how for single subject the feature importance could change.